gflow33/astar-docs/docs/builder-guides/xvm_wasm/setup_your_ink_environment.md

 # Set up your ink! environment
 ## TL;DR

-This guide is for those who just getting started with exploring ink! or WASM smart contracts in the Astar ecosystem.
+This guide is for those who are just getting started with exploring ink! or WASM smart contracts in the Astar ecosystem.
 Before you can get started you need to make sure your environment supports Rust.

 ---

 ## What is ink!?

 Ink! is a Rust eDSL developed by Parity.
 It targets specifically smart-contract development for Substrate’s `pallet-contracts`.

 But why ink!?
-Ink! chooses not to invent a new programming language, but rather adapt a subset of Rust to serve our purpose.
-If this doesn't already convince you, you find many more good reasons [here](https://use.ink/why-rust-for-smart-contracts).
+The main advantage is that ink! chooses not to invent a new programming language, but rather adapt a subset of Rust to serve our purpose.
+If this doesn't already convince you, you will find many more good reasons [here](https://use.ink/why-rust-for-smart-contracts).

-Another most asked question when talking about WASM smart contract is: why WASM?
-Why WebAssembly for smart contracts?
+Another popular question when talking about Wasm smart contracts is: Why WebAssembly (Wasm) for smart contracts?
 You can find all the answers [here](https://use.ink/why-webassembly-for-smart-contracts).

 ## Ink!
 Environment Setup

 ### Rust & Cargo

 A pre-requisite for compiling smart contracts is to have Rust and Cargo installed.
 The easiest way to get Cargo is to install the current stable release of [Rust](https://www.rust-lang.org/) by using [rustup](https://rustup.rs/).
-Installing Rust using `rustup` will also install `cargo`.
-On Linux and macOS systems, this is done as follows:
+Installing Rust using `rustup` will also install `cargo` on Linux and macOS systems, this is done as follows:

 ```rust
 curl https://sh.rustup.rs -sSf | sh